-CaixaBank's Management Committee meets weekly to adopt resolutions concerning implementation of the annual operating plan and organisational aspects affecting the Group.
+CaixaBank's Management Committee holds weekly meetings to adopt resolutions concerning implementation of the annual operating plan and organisational aspects affecting the Group.
 This includes approving structural changes, appointments, expense lines and business strategies.
 All areas and business lines are represented on the committee.
 Certain areas remain the direct responsibility of the CEO, such as National and International Corporate Development.